La Via del Fantini

 SINGLE DAY TRAILS: LOOP TRAILS

-If you only have one day to devote to our path, you can walk one of our loop trails; you will find them in the dedicated section on our website.
+If you only have one day to dedicate to our trail, you can choose one of our circular routes; you’ll find them in the dedicated section on our website.

 There are no special rules for bivouacking in tents.
-Many facilities on the trail allow tenting and provide additional services to hikers.
+Many accommodations along the route allow hikers to pitch a tent and offer additional services.

 (by the managing body of the path)